How Credit Reference Letters Work

 Sample Credit Reference Letters

-Letters don’t need to be long or particularly well-written.
+Letters don’t need to be long or well-written.
 All that matters is that you include the requested facts.

 XYZ Company has been a customer since 2008.
 During that time, the company has made payments in full and on time.
 We do not have any record of late payments or other outstanding demands.